Agassiz, British Columbia: Arts and culture

-TV shows filmed in Agassiz
+TV shows

 The television drama Wayward Pines (2015–2016) was filmed on location in the community.
 The series finale episode, unintentionally harking back to the annihilation of the Steaten people by smallpox, ends with the last few hundred humans on Earth in the 39th century deciding to commit genocide of the entire intelligent, yet simple, new Homo species that has evolved on an Earth decimated by humans in the 21st century – by infecting the new species with typhoid, Marburg virus, and the bubonic plague.

 Winter Night Lights

-Running through November and December, Winter Night Lights is an annual Christmas lights display at the Agassiz Harrison Museum, Historic Aberdeen building and Pioneer Park.
+Running through November and December, Winter Night Lights is an annual Christmas lights display at the Agassiz Harrison Museum, Historic Aberdeen building, and Pioneer Park.

 Government and infrastructure

 The Agriculture and Agri-Food Canada Agassiz Research and Development Centre, which leads integrated research on peri-urban agriculture in Canada, and the Correctional Service of Canada (CSC) Kent Institution is in Agassiz.